 Of course, risk lies around every corner of the healthcare space, and it's not limited solely to patient care.
 Administrative tasks present their own issues that could result in lost revenue or worse.
-Risk management in healthcare needs to be a major priority in 2018, and these three problems should be at the top of any organization's to-do list:
+Risk management in healthcare needs to be a major priority, and these three problems should be at the top of any organization's to-do list:

 Violating HIPAA guidelines is an extremely expensive proposition, regardless of whether that transgression is intentional or simply negligent.
 Penalties can reach as high as $1.5 million for truly egregious incidents.

 "Violating HIPAA guidelines is an extremely expensive proposition."